 In Istanbul, Bursa, Izmir and the rest of the Aegean region, the flavours of Ottoman court cuisine hold sway.
 This means a lighter touch when incorporating spices, a preference for rice (rather than bulgur) and a much wider use of seafood.

-Regional Cuisine of Turkey
+Area Cuisine of Turkey

 In the Black Sea, Turkish food makes even greater use of weird and wonderful fish.
 In particular, the Black Sea anchovy is borrowed from the other side of the water, and the cooking of Baltic and Slavic states.